mcarifio/python-guide/docs/starting/which-python.rst

 2.x vs 3.x
 ~~~~~~~~~~

-    Python 2.x is the status quo, Python 3.x is the shiny new thing.
+    Python 2.x is the status quo,  Python 3.x is the present and future of the language.

+.. updated quote from website referenced.

 `Further Reading <http://wiki.python.org/moin/Python2orPython3>`_